NYCGuide

 At Greedi Vegan—the new, revamped location of longtime vegan mainstay Greedi Kitchen—you can eat life-changing soy fish and grits with country gravy in a chic dining room or on a cute back patio.
 Crispy oyster mushroom soul bowls and thick banana pudding are all they need to keep people coming through the door, but founder Latisha Daring also supports other Black-owned businesses by stocking their products and hosting cultural events that help keep Black dollars circulating within the community.
 Check their IG for future happenings.

 Uptown Veg has been feeding upper Manhattan’s vegan population since the '90s.
-Since then, the father-daughter duo behind the place has opened a second Harlem location that focuses on salads and juice, and there’s a third Bed-Stuy location in the works.
+Since then, the father-daughter duo behind the place has opened a second Harlem location and a third in Bed-Stuy, both of which focus on salads and juice.
 The original spot sells everything from plant-based chicken curry to Philly cheesesteaks that we find ourselves wanting to order even on our meat-eating days.
 The longtime Harlem business also serves the local unhoused community every night, seven days a week.

 Many of the best vegan restaurants are inherently innovative, and Flatbush Caribbean restaurant Aunts et Uncles is always surprising us with what they can churn out of their plant-based kitchen.
 Hearts of palm are transformed into fresh, herbaceous lobster rolls or subbed for saltfish in a fresh bake, and the dairy-free dough used for their patties is surprisingly flaky.
 The Brooklyn business is also a concept shop, where you can leisurely peruse through the clothes and books for sale while someone behind the counter makes you a chagaccino.